They say the best things in life are free. Unfortunately, that isn't true on this website.

 You know it when you hear it.
 When a performer or ensemble is in the groove, the effect is magical.

 In other words, being able to play accurately and steadily in time, maintaining an even tempo over the course of a piece.

 These are arrangements that sound great, but are not too difficult to play.

 Doug will post more arrangements in various genres in the months to come.

-Not only are the scores free (in standard notation and tab) but you may also download annotated scores (kind of a Play It Like a Pro™ "Lite Version") explaining in detail how to play the pieces.
+Not only are the scores free (in standard notation and tab) but some may also have annotated scores (kind of a Play It Like a Pro™ "Lite Version") explaining in detail how to play the piece.

 for Classical Guitarists